 Highlight: Top choice, dehydrated high-quality food mix.
 Can be ordered nutritionally-complete, or ordered to support the addition of extra protein.
 7-pound box expands to about 29 pounds when rehydrated.

-Honest Kitchen (View on Amazon) are top of the list when it comes to sustainable, healthy, and ethical dog food.
+The Honest Kitchen are top of the list when it comes to sustainable, healthy, and ethical dog food.
 Established in 2002, this company has grown from a kitchen table business to an internationally renowned brand.
-The founder, Lucy Postin, started Honest Kitchen after beginning to make dehydrated food for her own dog, who had allergies.
+The founder, Lucy Postin, started The Honest Kitchen after beginning to make dehydrated food for her own dog, who had allergies.

 To use the base mixes, add warm water and a protein, wait 3 minutes and serve.